rkmtlab/multi-ems/README.md

 ## Future Work and Areas of Improvement

-- The board can be upgraded and become much smaller by surface mounting.
 - The components are not limited to the things indicated in the partslist.txt.
 The board can modified to be much more cheaper/smaller.
 - The voltage changes exponentially.
 - The name of the board/repository is temporal.